Be Wary of 4 Types of ERP Implementation Risk During Solution Discovery

 No matter the size of the organization, it’s not uncommon for teams to consider their previous ERP implementation a failure.
 In fact, Gartner has found that approximately 75 percent of all ERP projects fail, despite the industry’s focus on delivering better customer service and advanced IT systems.

-This post continues Ultra’s in-depth look at the topic of risk, breaking down the specific risks organizations face during key phases of an ERP project.
+This post continues our ongoing, in-depth look at the topic of risk, breaking down the specific risks organizations face during key phases of an ERP project.

 The Solution Discovery Phase